We all need to be thinking about our pelvic floors. That statement might raise a couple of questions:

 Take control of your pelvic health with pelvic floor physiotherapy

-At Summit, we offer free consultations at any time with one of our qualified physiotherapists.
+At Summit Physiotherapy & Massage Therapy in St. Albert, we offer free consultations at any time with one of our qualified physiotherapists.
 Book your appointment today to learn about how pelvic health physiotherapy can improve your quality of life.